Random quotients of mapping class groups are quasi-isometrically rigid: Quasi-isometries of hierarchically hyperbolic spaces

-\begin{proof} We can give $\mathbf{Hinge}_G(\frakS)$ a simplicial graph structure, by saying that two hinges are adjacent if and only if they are orthogonal or co-supported.
-Combining Remark \ref{rem:f_hin}, Lemma \ref{lem:orth_go_to_orth_or_//}, and Lemma \ref{lem://_go_to_orth_or_//}, we obtain that $f$ induces a simplicial automorphism of $\mathbf{Hinge}_G(\frakS)$.
-With a slight abuse of notation, we will keep denoting such automorphism as $f_{Hin}$, since at the level of vertices it maps every good hinge $\sigma$ to $f_{Hin}(\sigma)$.
+\begin{proof} We regard $\mathbf{Hinge}_G(\frakS)$ as a simplicial graph, by saying that two hinges are adjacent if and only if they are orthogonal or co-supported.
+Combining Remark \ref{rem:f_hin}, Lemma \ref{lem:orth_go_to_orth_or_//}, and Lemma \ref{lem://_go_to_orth_or_//}, we obtain that $f$ induces a simplicial automorphism of $\mathbf{Hinge}_G(\frakS)$, which we still denote by $f_{Hin}$ with a slight abuse of notation.

-Now notice that any maximal clique of $\mathbf{Hinge}_G(\frakS)$ is the (infinite) subgraph spanned by all hinges supported on some complete support set, made of good domains.
-Moreover, we claim that two good hinges $\sigma$ and $\sigma'$ are co-supported if and only if they belong to the same maximal cliques.
-Indeed, if two hinges are co-supported then they clearly belong to the same maximal cliques; conversely, if $\sigma$ and $\sigma'$ are supported on $U\neq V$, respectively, then one of the following holds: \begin{itemize} \item $U\transverse V$, and therefore $\sigma$ and $\sigma'$ cannot belong to the same maximal cliques since they are not adjacent in $\mathbf{Hinge}_G(\frakS)$; \item $U\orth V$, and in view of Assumption \eqref{ass6} we can find a complete support set, made of good domains, which contains $U$ but not $V$. \end{itemize}
+Notice that any maximal clique of $\mathbf{Hinge}_G(\frakS)$ is the (infinite) subgraph spanned by all hinges supported on some complete support set, made of good domains.
+Moreover, if two hinges are co-supported then they belong to the same maximal cliques; conversely, if $\sigma$ and $\sigma'$ are supported on $U\neq V$, respectively, then in view of Assumption \eqref{ass6} we can find a complete support set, made of good domains, which contains $U$ but not $V$.
+This proves that being co-supported is equivalent to belonging to the same maximal cliques, and is therefore a purely combinatorial property, which must be preserved by the automorphism $f_{Hin}$.
+The same argument, applied to $(f_{Hin})^{-1}$, yields that two good hinges $\sigma, \sigma'\in \mathbf{Hinge}_G(\frakS)$ are co-supported if and only if $f_{Hin}(\sigma)$ and $f_{Hin}(\sigma')$ are co-supported.
+In turn, by how we defined adjacency in $\mathbf{Hinge}_G(\frakS)$, we get that two good hinges $\sigma, \sigma'\in \mathbf{Hinge}_G(\frakS)$ are orthogonal if and only if $f_{Hin}(\sigma)$ and $f_{Hin}(\sigma')$ are orthogonal.